12.4 Observing Too-Bright Objects with STIS

 andG230MB

-(see Section 4.1.6). - Use a neutral-density-filtered full aperture.
+can be considered (see Section 4.1.6). - Use a neutral-density-filtered full aperture.
 The neutral-density filters are described in Section 5.4; they produce attenuations ranging by factors from 10–1 to 10–6.
 Note, however, that the ND filters are located in the slit wheel.
-Thus, all supported ND full-filtered exposures will be slitless; i.e., you cannot use a slit and an ND full filter together.
-Similarly, you cannot use a ND full filter and another filter in imaging mode.
-Also note that the NDQ1, NDQ2, NDQ3, and NDQ4 filters are four distinct quadrants of a single filter, all of which are simultaneously imaged.
-Note that NDQ4 is of little use, as any target that requires this filter is too close to the NDQ1 quadrant to pass bright-object screening.
+Thus, all supported ND full-filtered exposures will be slitless; this means that a slit and an ND full filter cannot be used together.
+Similarly, a ND full filter and another filter in imaging mode cannot be used together.
+Also, NDQ1, NDQ2, NDQ3, and NDQ4 filters are four distinct quadrants of a single filter, all of which are simultaneously imaged.
+NDQ4 is of little use, as any target that requires this filter is too close to the NDQ1 quadrant to pass bright-object screening.

 - Use one of the echelle or long calibration slits which contain neutral-density filters.
 Supported neutral-density slits for the echelles are